Breaking Open the Word

 • Learn to engage diverse and young adult audiences

-• Cultivate authentic voice and preaching identity
+• Cultivate their authentic voice and identity as preachers

 • Gain insight and personal wisdom